 I have always been a Type A, bite off more than I can chew, go-get-em kind of girl.
-As far back as I can remember, I have taken on a lot of projects and responsibilities and have had to juggle at least a couple of tasks at one time.
+As far back as I can remember, I have taken on many projects and responsibilities and have had to juggle at least a couple of tasks at one time.
 Multitasking has always been second-nature to me.
 And I never worried about it.
 But then I became a mom, and I realized a whole new level of multitasking.

 Cooking dinner while wearing a baby and monitoring the destruction of a playroom half a house away became a shocking new reality for me.
 At any given moment as a mom, scenarios like this are the norm.
-You are regularly taking care of multiple things at one time and it can be hard.
-I really thought, after a couple of years of practice, that I had gotten it down.
+You are regularly taking care of multiple things at one time, and it can be hard.
+I really thought after a couple of years of practice, that I had gotten it down.
 I was quite proud of my ability to handle it all.
 And then, I became a single working mom.

 After my husband passed suddenly in 2017, I began to understand an even more complicated level of multitasking prowess.
 Suddenly, I had to figure out a way to raise two small children alone, learn a new city and build a new community, take care of a household without the help of a partner, and make ends meet with two jobs.
 To say it has been a challenging few years is a giant understatement.
 Multitasking, it seems, is something that, whether I like it or not, I have to learn how to do well.

 Some studies suggest that multitasking can reduce productivity by 40% in some people.
 Although it may seem like you are getting more done when you juggle more than one task at a time, studies show that you may actually just be doing more things, but slower and less efficiently.
 Limiting the number of tasks you try to do at once to no more than two or blocking time (focusing on one thing for 20 minutes before moving on) seems to help.
 But that can be hard to do when you are a mom, even harder when you’re a working mom.
 And significantly harder when you’re a single working mom.